fabiantoth/streamdb/README.md

 - `num` **{Number}**: (required) the number of results to limit return to

 Returns:
 - Nothing.
-Adds to query chain
+Adds to query chain, applied when you call .find()

 ### $ offset(num)